In an effort to focus my (now rather limited) spare time on a more nuanced set of web projects, I have consolidated some websites.

 - bikesharp.com – Writing about shared micromobility in the UK.
 This blog has had less writing than I had planned, as shortly after I started, I was contracted to write similar articles for Zag Daily, for the last couple of years (I have now stepped down).

-I still another blog – Mapping London – which will stay separate now – and will aim to increase the post rate when I can!
+I still write another blog – Mapping London – which will stay separate for now.

 OpenOrienteeringMap Leaves Home